 Team Lead

 The role of a team lead during an accreditation visit is complex and challenging.
-The team lead helps team members make full use of their interview and document review time; conducts the pre-visit planning meetings, the Mid-visit Status Report meeting, and the final team report presentation; and leads all deliberations and writing tasks of the team.
-Additionally, the team lead serves as the representative of the COA, conducts interviews, and participates in other key activities of the visit.
+The team lead helps team members make full use of their interview and document review time, conducts the pre-visit planning meetings, the Mid-visit Report meeting, the Summary report presentation, and leads all deliberations and writing tasks of the team.
+Additionally, the team lead serves as the representative of the Commission and the COA, conducts interviews, and participates in other key activities of the visit.

-Finally, the team lead, in collaboration with the state consultant, has responsibility for presenting the report to the COA, and ensuring that the COA has accurate and timely information about the review to make its accreditation decision.
+Finally, the team lead, in collaboration with the state consultant, has responsibility for presenting the full team report to the COA, and ensuring that the COA has accurate and timely information about the review to make its accreditation decision.

 To function effectively as a team lead an individual must be completely familiar with the Commission’s Common Standards and the current Commission procedures for accreditation visits.
-In addition, the lead must be knowledgeable about facilitating group work and handling complex decision-making.
-The overall effectiveness of the accreditation process and the value it has for California institutions depends, in part, on the preparations and professionalism brought by the team lead to this critical task.
-Information related to the specific roles and tasks for the team lead can be found in Chapter Eleven.
+In addition, the team lead must be knowledgeable about facilitating group work and handling complex decision-making.
+The overall effectiveness of the accreditation process and the value it has for California institutions depends, in part, on the preparation and professionalism brought by the team lead to this critical task.
+Additional Information related to the specific roles and tasks for the team lead is included in Chapter Eleven.

 Team Members

-Team members are assigned to credential areas about which they have knowledge and experience.
-Team members are charged with the task of reviewing the education unit or its programs and determining the extent to which the institution and its programs are aligned with the Common and Program Standards.
-Team members are expected to conduct all assigned interviews, review all documents appropriate to their assignments, familiarize themselves with any additional supporting evidence, and participate fully in all team meetings.
-They participate in deliberations about the quality of the institution’s response to the Common and program standards and reach consensus on 3) an accreditation recommendation to the COA for the institution and all of its credential programs, and 4) any stipulations.
-As part of the review and reporting process, all team members have writing responsibilities during the visit.
+Team members are assigned to review credential and authorization programs relevant to their knowledge and experience.
+Team members are charged with the task of reviewing the education unit or its programs and determining the extent to which the institution and its programs are aligned with the Common Standards and Program Standards.
+Team members are expected to conduct all assigned interviews, review all evidence appropriate to their assignments, familiarize themselves with any additional supporting evidence, and participate fully in all team meetings.
+They participate in deliberations about the quality of the institution’s response to the Common and Program Standards, reach consensus on findings for each standard, and an overall accreditation recommendation to the COA for the institution and all of its credential programs.
+In addition, all team members have report writing responsibilities during the visit.

 IV.
 Role of Commission Staff

-The state consultant’s role begins before the site visit.
-The state consultant will typically work with an institution for about 6-9 months prior to the site visit.
+The state consultant’s work with the educator preparation institution begins before the site visit.
+The state consultant (“consultant”) will may begin working with an institution between 9 and 12 months prior to the site visit.
 The focus of this work is on the logistics and preparation for the visit.
-The consultant likely has fielded questions from the institution about the meaning and intent of standards, state credential requirements, and various implementation issues.
-The state consultant works closely with the institution on the overall visit schedule, the development of the interview schedule, and general logistics to ensure that the accreditation review team has what it needs to carry out its responsibilities once on site.
+The consultant may also respond to questions from the institution about the meaning and intent of standards, state credential requirements, and various implementation issues.
+The consultant works closely with the institution on the overall structure of the site visit, the development of the interview schedule, and general logistics to ensure that the accreditation review team has what it needs to carry out its responsibilities.